 • What learning resources are offered at NDP?

-In 2021, NDP opened its Learning Resources Center—a dedicated space which houses NDP’s Director of Learning Resources, Reading Specialist, and Math Specialist.
+In 2021, NDP opened its Learning Resources Center—a dedicated space which houses NDP’s Director of Learning Resources, Reading Specialist, Writing Specialist, and Math Specialist.
 Those who need accommodations, such as extended time on exams or other qualified support measures, can meet with NDP’s dedicated Learning Resource Specialists on a weekly basis or as needed.

 These services are fee-based, and fees are determined by level of need(s).
 See below for some additional information about our learning resources and how to apply: